Indigenous Program

 Her primary role is to act as an approachable and readily accessible point of contact, who is available to discuss the girls’ wellbeing, academic progress and personal development.

-Julie meets with the girls on a regular basis to build a sense of identity within our Indigenous student cohort, plan group activities and projects, and create a safe space for the girls to raise any concerns that they might have.
+Kate meets with the girls on a regular basis to build a sense of identity within our Indigenous student cohort, plan group activities and projects, and create a safe space for the girls to raise any concerns that they might have.
 She is responsible for monitoring the girls’ academic progress and arranging additional support when it is needed.

-Julie also advises our teachers about how to best support our Indigenous students academically and facilitates professional learning activities to broaden our staff’s understanding of Indigenous culture and traditional practices.
+Kate also advises our teachers about how to best support our Indigenous students academically and facilitates professional learning activities to broaden our staff’s understanding of Indigenous culture and traditional practices.

 Scholarships